Welcome to today's edition of the Rush 24-7 podcast.

 And they're talking all over the place.

-Uh and and the line from the experts, well, aside from history, this won't be so bad.
+And the line from the experts, well, aside from history, this won't be so bad.

-Now, historically, and this is the this is the template.
+Now, historically, and this is the template.

 Historically, the president's party always loses seats in the midterm election.

-And so all this election is is what always happens.
+And so all this election is, is what always happens.

 It's not a repudiation of Obama.